-Either of these soundbars will do a great job of improving the sound of your TV.
+Any of these soundbars will do a great job of improving the sound of your TV.

 Sonos soundbars offer good sound, are easy to connect to your TV, and integrate with streaming services and multi-room audio.

-The Sonos Arc is a better choice for those with a large TV or need to fill a big room with sound.
+The Sonos Arc is a better choice for those with a large TV or who need to fill a big room with sound.

 It also supports Dolby Atmos soundtracks and has built-in up-firing Dolby Atmos speakers.